opal3/conventions/python.md

 - <http://stackoverflow.com/questions/19074745/python-docstrings-descriptions-vs-comments>

-### <a name="naming-language">Prefer American English for naming modules and objects</a>
+### <a name="naming-language">Prefer New Zealand English for naming modules and objects</a>

-When naming objects like modules, classes, functions and variables, prefer American English.
-Eg, use serializers.py instead of serialisers.py.
-This ensures the names in our codebase match those in the wider ecosystem.
+When naming objects like modules, classes, functions and variables, prefer New Zealand English.
+Eg, use serialisers.py instead of serializers.py.
+Proper English is more important than matching those in the wider ecosystem.

-UK spellings are fine in comments or docstrings.

 ## Testing